 Professor Max Corden became Head of the Department in 1980, strengthening the Department’s research on international economics.
-He was followed by Dr Colin Barlow, Professor Ross Garnaut, Professor Warwick McKibbin, Professor Hal Hill, Professor Peter Warr, Professor Raghbendra Jha, Professor Jenny Corbett, Professor Jeff Bennett, Professor Ligang Song, and Associate Professor Paul Burke.
+He was followed by Dr Colin Barlow, Professor Ross Garnaut, Professor Warwick McKibbin, Professor Hal Hill, Professor Peter Warr, Professor Raghbendra Jha, Professor Jenny Corbett, Professor Jeff Bennett, Professor Ligang Song, and Professor Paul Burke.
 The name Arndt-Corden Department of Economics (ACDE) was adopted in 2008 in recognition of the pioneering work of two of the Department’s early leaders, Professor H.W.
 Arndt and Professor Max Corden.

 Since its founding the Department has trained a large number of PhD students.
 This community has become an influential network of scholars, officials and development practitioners around the world, and especially in the Asia-Pacific.

 An important offshoot from the Department was the Development Studies Centre, subsequently the National Centre for Development Studies led by Professor Helen Hughes, later to become the Asia Pacific School of Economics and Government, led by Professor Ron Duncan, and now the Crawford School of Public Policy.
 ACDE now forms the economics grouping within the Crawford School of Public Policy.